Manchester City fans celebrate historic Treble win

 - Published

-Blues fans across Manchester celebrated their club's first Champions League title.
+Blues fans across Manchester have been celebrating their club's first Champions League title.

 Thousands gathered at live screenings, where they watched Manchester City secure the Treble after beating Inter Milan 1-0 in Istanbul.